open-telemetry/opentelemetry-java-instrumentation/RELEASING.md

 Once the GitHub workflow completes, go to Github [release page](https://github.com/open-telemetry/opentelemetry-java-instrumentation/releases), press `Draft a new release` to write release notes about the new release.
 If there is already a draft release notes, just point it at the created tag.
+Use the script at `buildscripts/draft-release-notes.sh` to generate release notes from the change log.

 ## Patch Release